MicrosoftDocs/architecture-center/docs/example-scenario/gateway/firewall-application-gateway-content.md

 ## Application Gateway before Firewall

 In this option, inbound web traffic goes through both Azure Firewall and WAF.
 The WAF provides protection at the web application layer.
-Azure Firewall acts as a central logging and control point and inspects traffic between the Application Gateway and the backend servers.
+Azure Firewall acts as a central logging and control point, and it inspects traffic between the Application Gateway and the backend servers.
 The Application Gateway and Azure Firewall aren't sitting in parallel, but one after the other.

 With [Azure Firewall Premium][azfw-premium-features], this design can support end-to-end scenarios, where the Azure Firewall applies TLS inspection to do IDPS on the encrypted traffic between the Application Gateway and the web backend.